rlepretre/rlepretre/README.md

 - 👋 Hi, I’m @rlepretre
-- 🌱 I’m a computer engineer currently looking for a job
+- 🌱 I’m a computer engineer graduate from ECAM Brussels currently looking for a job
 - 📫 Reach me at romain.lepretre@me.com

 <!---